 Most of the hotels here fall into the mid-range price bracket, with a few more high-end options.
-If you want somewhere with seafront views, Osterbro has some of the best hotels in Copenhagen for you to choose from.
+If you want somewhere with seafront views, Osterbro has some of the best hotels, apartments, airbnb, and hostels for you to choose from.

-Stay In Osterbro If you are looking for the best place to stay in Copenhagen with family; you want a quieter, suburban neighborhood within a short walk of the city center; you are planning a family vacation; you want to experience life like a local; you want a room with sea views.
+Stay In Osterbro If you travel as e family; you want a quieter, suburban neighborhood within a short walk of the city center; you are planning a family vacation; you want to experience life like a local; you want a room with sea views.

-Best places to stay in Copenhagen in Osterbro:FIND BEST HOTELS IN OSTERBRO
+Best places to stay in Copenhagen in Osterbro for first-time visitors:

 Nørrebro is a favorite of Copenhagen’s student population.
 As such, you can find tons of hip bars and cafes catering to the younger crowd that frequent the area.

-As one of the most diverse neighborhoods in Copenhagen, Nørrebro is the best area to stay if you want to be surrounded by incredible restaurants offering cuisines from around the world.
-Whatever you are craving, you are sure to find a fantastic bar or restaurant serving it in Nørrebro.
+As one of the most diverse neighborhoods in Copenhagen, Nørrebro is the best area to stay if you want to be surrounded by incredible restaurants and bars offering cuisines from Denmark, the Middle East, Japanese, around the world.

-The city center is just a five-minute walk away from Queen Louise’s Bridge.
+The city center is just a five-minute walk away from Dronning Louises Bro, or Queen Louise’s Bridge.
 The Bridge is an attraction in itself, a popular gathering place where you can enjoy the entertainment of street performers and musicians.

-For an alternative sightseeing trip, head to Assistens Cemetery.
+For an alternative sightseeing trip, head to the Assistens Cemetery (Assistens Kirkegård).
 In addition to being the resting place of notable Danes including Hans Christian Andersen, there are also numerous unique grave markers here.
 It may seem a little morbid, but it is a fascinating and peaceful reprieve from the crowded city.

-Best places to stay in Copenhagen in Nørrebro:FIND BEST HOTELS IN NORREBRO
+Best places to stay in Copenhagen in Nørrebro for first-timers:MORE HOTELS IN NORREBRO

 One of the most affluent areas of the city, Frederiksberg has a distinct upmarket village atmosphere.
 Whilst not too far from the city center, it is just removed enough that the neighborhood is much less crowded, with a more refined, residential vibe.

 Frederiksberg has a charming, historic feel.
 Its cobbled streets are lined with chic cafes and expensive shopping centers, where the well-to-do relax in style.
-If you enjoy high-end shopping and have the budget to indulge, then Frederiksberg is the best area to stay.
+Frederiksberg is a good area to enjoy high-end shopping.

 Just a ten-minute walk from the city center, you can easily explore all the main attractions of Copenhagen from Frederiksberg.
 However, if you would rather keep closer to home, there is plenty to see in the neighborhood itself.

 For a fantastic day out for the whole family head to Frederiksberg park.
-Amongst the lovely, English-style gardens you can discover lakes, cafes, numerous monuments, and curious structures.
+Amongst the lovely, English-style gardens you can discover lakes, cafes, numerous monuments, and , and curious structures.
+You will find:

-In the center of the park sits Frederiksberg Palace.
+- the Frederiksberg Palace.
 Once a royal residence, visitors can take guided tours of the baroque palace and grounds.